UoA-eResearch/deep-learning-tutorial-2019/README.md

 ## Opening the notebooks in Google Colaboratory

-The 2019 Deep Learning Tutorials will be running in Google's Colab, a Jupyter notebook environment that runs in the cloud.
+The 2019 Deep Learning Tutorials will be running in Google Colab, a free to us Jupyter notebook environment that runs in the cloud.

 ***To run these notebooks***
-*Firstly log in your Google using the university's UPI login.
+* Firstly log in with your Google account using the university's UPI login
-*Secondly on this Github repo, navitage to the tutorial notebook you want to run (*.ipynb) and open it.
+* Secondly on this Github repo, navitage to the tutorial notebook you want to run (*.ipynb) and open it.
 Click the "Run in Colab" link on the top of the notebook.
 Done!